In these terms and conditions, the following words have the following meanings:

-Save in the case of error, our records will be evidence of your dealings with us in connection with the Digital Banking Services and your Account.
+Save in the case of error, our records will be evidence of your dealings with us in connection with the Digital Banking Services, use of your Card via a Digital Wallet and your Account.
 You agree that you will not object to the admission in evidence of our records in any legal proceedings on the basis that our records are not originals, are produced by computer or are not in writing.

 We are not obliged to monitor your compliance with these Terms.

-We will monitor use of the Digital Banking Services to the extent required by the applicable law and regulation.
+We will monitor use of the Digital Banking Services and any Card registered on the Digital Wallet to the extent required by the applicable law and regulation.

 From time to time, we may amend, vary, modify or update these Terms.
 We will notify you of any change no later than two months before such change takes effect.